aa0965/Task-Manager/README.md

 Got to root directory and run 'npm run dev'

-Then, open http://localhost:3000 in the browser.
+Then, open http://localhost:3000 in POSTMAN

 # Frontend
 React + Semantic-ui-react for form styling